Usioumeo/GPU-computing-hackathon/README.md

 * A baseline CUDA implementation of the Breadth Search First (BFS) algorithm, which includes:
     * Reading a MatrixMarket (.mtx) file
     * Creating the CSR representation of the graph
-    * Executing the agorithm
+    * Executing the algorithm
 * This baseline will be used for correctness checks
 * An automated testing framework based on pre-defined datasets
 * The code also includes:
-    * Timers to record performance
+    * Timers to track performance
     * NVTX examples

 ## Setup and Build